Drazden/Drazden.github.io/_pages/ThroughTheValleys.md

 * Run Mod Organizer 2 from within the installation folder.
 * Optionally, if you would like nicer distant LOD at a very high performance cost, enable *all* of the mods underneath the LOD separator.
 Seriously, this will cause stutters.
-* Optionally, enable NorthernUIAway under the 'UI' separator to allow for controller support.
-Also, disable Simple Better Inventory and Map.
-Note that this requires an xInput controller.
-* Optionally, enable "Draz Tweaks" under Final Steps for my personal tweaks.
-Currently it only increases the amount you can carry.
-* If you are using widescreen, use the following instructions, courtesy Sam
- * Open the INI Editor in MO2 (jigsaw/puzzle icon on the top bar).
- * Under [Display], change iSizeW and iSizeH to match your resolution.
-For example, for 1440p, iSizeW=3440 and iSizeH=1440.
- * Download the Ultra Widescreen Fix for Bevilex from here and install through MO2, placing it in the Final Steps section.
- * Download the Black Rectangle Ultrawide Fix from here, and install through MO2, placing it in the Final Steps section.
 * You are now go for launch!
 The game will always be launched using Oblivion.exe from within MO2.
 Ignore the OBSE executables!
 * Read that again!
 Launch the game from Oblivion.exe from within MO2!
 * A third time! ***LAUNCH THE GAME FROM OBLIVION.EXE FROM WITHIN MO2.
 DO NOT LAUNCH OBSE!***